-Deal with ANY cybersecurity or cybercrime issues Use the FBI Regional Computer Forensics Labs Train all staff on the basics of cybersecurity and cybercrime Seek and participate in training from outside experts Provide training to employees on the safe use of technology Cybercrime or cybersecurity-related alerts to the public Promote and participate in the FBI's IC3 Partner with related university or higher education resources Work with students to educate the public about cybersecurity Participate in cybersecurity or cybercrime task forces Identify experts already employed by agency Host cybersecurity or cybercrime educational materials Develop or share public cybersecurity and cybercrime education Cooperate and share information with other agencies Collaborate with non-public safety and community groups Collaborate with ISPs and other private sector companies All Communities
+Deal with ANY cybersecurity or cybercrime issues Use the FBI Regional Computer Forensics Labs Train all staff on the basics of cybersecurity and cybercrime Seek and participate in training from outside experts Provide training to employees on the safe use of technology Cybercrime or cybersecurity-related alerts to the public Promote and participate in the FBI's IC3 Partner with related university or higher education resources Work with students to educate the public about cybersecurity Participate in cybersecurity or cybercrime task forces Identify experts already employed by agency Host cybersecurity or cybercrime educational materials Develop or share public cybersecurity and cybercrime education Cooperate and share information with other agencies Collaborate with non-public safety and community groups Collaborate with ISPs and other private sector companies

+All Communities

+Next Generation 911

-Next Generation 911 Next Generation 9-1-1 (NG911) provides public safety agencies with new tools and techniques for protecting the health, safety, and welfare of a community.
+Next Generation 911 (NG911) provides public safety agencies with new tools and techniques for protecting the health, safety, and welfare of a community.
 Emergency texting, streaming two-way video to the field, transmission of data-intensive files, biometric data monitoring, advanced communication with neighboring public safety agencies, and information sharing are only a few examples of how NG911 can positively impact a community.
-The transition to NG911 may be challenging for a community, but the benefits are great.
+The transition to NG911 may be challenging, but the benefits are great.
+This chart shows the percentage of public safety agencies in the community that have upgraded to an NG911 system.

-Mobile Broadband for Public Safety Apart from the connection available to agencies at the office, mobile broadband connectivity is also important for staff in the field to quickly communicate needs in both emergency and nonemergency situations.
-This chart shows how agencies rate the importance of mobile broadband connectivity to the community's public safety agencies.
+Mobile Broadband for Public Safety

+Apart from the connection available to agencies at the office, mobile broadband connectivity is also important for staff in the field to quickly communicate needs in both emergency and non-emergency situations.
+This chart shows how public safety agencies rate the importance of mobile broadband connectivity.
-Not important

-- Slightly important

-- Somewhat important

-- Neutral

-- Moderately important

-- Very important

-- Extremely important

-- CONNECTED NATION Texas

-Mobile Broadband Availability

-This chart shows how the agencies in the community describe or rate the current availability of mobile broadband across the community.
-Issues with mobile broadband availability in the community are present if the agencies indicate that mobile coverage is very or extremely important but rate the current service as fair or poor.
+This chart shows how public safety agencies describe or rate the current availability of mobile broadband across the community.
+Issues with mobile broadband availability are present if the agencies indicate that mobile coverage is very or extremely important but rate the current service as fair or poor.

-Mobile Devices Mobile broadband-enabled devices are necessary to take advantage of new and advancing mobile technologies.
-This chart shows the types of mobile devices provided to public safety personnel for use in the field compared to other Connected communities.
+Mobile broadband-enabled devices are necessary to take advantage of new and advancing mobile technologies.
+This chart shows the types of mobile devices provided to public safety personnel for use in the field, compared to other Connected communities.